EvRT-DETR: Latent Space Adaptation of Image Detectors for Event-based Vision: Abstract

 \section{Abstract}

 Event-based cameras (EBCs) have emerged as a bio-inspired alternative to traditional cameras, offering advantages in power efficiency, temporal resolution, and high dynamic range.
-However, the development of image analysis methods for EBCs is challenging due to the sparse and asynchronous nature of the data.
-This work addresses the problem of object detection for the EBC cameras.
+However, development of image analysis methods for EBCs is challenging due to the sparse and asynchronous nature of the data.
+This work addresses the problem of object detection for EBC cameras.
 The current approaches to EBC object detection focus on constructing complex data representations and rely on specialized architectures.
-Here, we demonstrate that the combination of a Real-Time DEtection TRansformer, or RT-DETR, a state-of-the-art natural image detector, with a simple image-like representation of the EBC data achieves remarkable performance, surpassing current state-of-the-art results.
-Specifically, we show that a properly trained RT-DETR model on the EBC data achieves performance comparable to the most advanced EBC object detection methods.
-Next, we propose a low-rank adaptation (LoRA)-inspired way to augment the RT-DETR model to handle temporal dynamics of the data.
-The designed \thename model outperforms the current, most advanced results on standard benchmark datasets \texttt{Gen1} (mAP $+2.3$) and \texttt{Gen4} (mAP $+1.4$) while only using standard modules from natural image and video analysis.
-These results demonstrate that effective EBC object detection can be achieved through careful adaptation of mainstream object detection architectures without requiring specialized architectural engineering.
+We introduce \tempname (Image-to-Event Detection), a novel adaptation framework that bridges mainstream object detection with temporal event data processing.
+First, we demonstrate that a Real-Time DEtection TRansformer, or RT-DETR, a state-of-the-art natural image detector, trained on a simple image-like representation of the EBC data achieves performance comparable to specialized EBC methods.
+Next, as part of our framework, we develop an efficient adaptation technique that transforms image-based detectors into event-based detection models by modifying their frozen latent representation space via minimal architectural additions.
+The resulting \thename model reaches state-of-the-art performance on the standard benchmark datasets \genOne (mAP $+2.3$) and \mbox{1Mpx/Gen4} (mAP $+1.4$).
+These results demonstrate a fundamentally new approach to EBC object detection through principled adaptation of mainstream architectures, offering an efficient alternative with potential applications to other temporal visual domains.
 The code is available at: \therepo.